Skip to main content

 RequiredPlaceholderDescription

-Changing any of these attributes will lead to a rollout of the PolicyServer Deployment with the new configuration.
+Changing any of these attributes causes a PolicyServer deployment with the new configuration.

 ClusterAdmissionPolicy

 The ClusterAdmissionPolicy resource is the core of the Kubewarden stack.
-This resource defines how policies evaluate requests.
+It defines how policies evaluate requests.

 Default ClusterAdmissionPolicy configuration: